 This year, six art education stations will allow visitors to create their own works of art to take home.
 Terry Lawrence, a veteran of the Artist-in-Residence program, will encourage visitors to look at some of the architectural features of the building and then use their imaginations to create their own original buildings.
 Mary Dawald will assist young artists in making their own tin-punch ornament.
 Jaroslaw Petruniw will instruct visitors how to create their own comic strip.
 In addition, June Gourley will guide students in a string art activity.

 For the first time, the program will feature youth artists.
 Riley Edie, a student from Pleasant Hill Elementary, will teach basic origami techniques.
 The Crawfordsville High School National Art Honor Society will help visitors create sand paintings.

 The Museum will also have two local luthiers, or violin makers, participate in the program this year.
-Archie Krout and Alan Frodge will be on hand to demonstrate the art of violin-making, an activity that General Wallace taught himself later in his life, and they will play finished pieces.
+Archie Krout and Alan Frodge will be on hand to demonstrate the art of violin-making.
+This is an activity that General Wallace taught himself later in his life.
+Also they will play finished pieces.

 The Artists-In-Residence Program is made possible, in part, with support from the Tippecanoe Arts Federation, the Indiana Arts Commission, a state agency, and the National Endowment for the Arts, a federal agency.
 For information on this or other exciting programs at the General Lew Wallace Study and Museum, visit our website at https://www.ben-hur.com/ or phone 765-362-5769.